Defcon 1, The Battle for Churchill’s Memory: The Cause Endures

 To Arthur Herman’s truths about the Bengal Famine, a reader asked about Japan’s post-invasion plans for India, on which I had offered the Japan’s occupation of the Philippines:

 A better example would be Malaya where there was a large resident Indian community.
 How many Indians did the Japanese slaughter there?
 And how could the Japanese have topped the British record for allowing famines in its colonies?
-While you’re at it, could you please present any evidence that Japan had actually intended to conquer India and had the capability to do so without compromising its main objective in China?
+While you’re at it, could you please present any evidence that Japan had actually intended to conquer India?
+Did it have the capability to do so without compromising its main objective in China?

-Ever obedient to readers’ every whim: Imperial Japan sought to change Malaya’s official language to Japanese.
+This is easily answered: Imperial Japan sought to change Malaya’s official language to Japanese.
 Malayans were expected to bow to Japanese.
 Chinese fared particularly harshly, but Malays and Indians were not exempt.
 The 11/43 Greater East Asia Conference did not include Malaya because the Japanese military wished to annex it.
 Japan’s plans for India are well detailed.
-Of course, in the euphoria of 1941, Imperial Japan believed it could do much that turned out to be a little optimistic.
+Of course, in 1941, Imperial Japan believed it could do much that turned out to be a little optimistic.